Stock futures mostly unchanged as election results roll in - KTVZ

 By Paul R. La Monica, CNN Business

-US stocks were mostly unchanged in after-hours trading as results from Tuesday’s midterm elections rolled in.
+US stocks were mostly unchanged in premarket trading as results from Tuesday’s midterm elections rolled in.

 Investors have been betting on a big Republican wave in the elections.
 If Republicans take at least one chamber of Congress, that will likely result in more gridlock, which the market usually loves.
 Investors are more than happy when politicians bicker but don’t actually enact any new laws that may hurt corporate profits.